 What is MTHFR?

+Methylation Support® is one way to ensure the MTHFR gene mutation does not negatively impact your health.
 Methylation protects your body by repairing damaged cells and optimizing DNA cell function.
 It also processes toxins and hormones, metabolizes B vitamins, and regulates neurotransmitters.
-The neurotransmitters including dopamine, serotonin, and norepinephrine control mood, behavior, sleep, and your overall mental health.
+The neurotransmitters, including dopamine, serotonin, and norepinephrine, control mood, behavior, sleep, and your overall mental health.

 One of the most important tasks methylation performs is turning homocysteine into methionine.
 Methionine builds proteins, repairs cells, detoxifies, supports your inflammatory response, and helps your liver process fats.

 Most importantly, methionine produces glutathione, your body’s most potent detoxifier.
-Research shows that those with autoimmunity and cancer have lower levels of glutathione compared to people without those conditions.
-This information indicates that they may have a genetic mutation associated with the MTHFR gene.
+Research shows that those with autoimmunity and cancer have lower levels of glutathione than those without.
+This information indicates they may have a genetic mutation associated with the MTHFR gene.

 Additionally, methionine is broken down by your liver into an inflammation-fighting agent called SAM-e (s-adenosylmethionine).
 SAM-e helps break down neurotransmitters and assists with the repairing of cells.